marko-js/marko/docs/javascript-api.md

 ### replaceState(newState)

 Replaces the state with an entirely new state.
-If any of the state properties changed then the widget's view will automatically be updated.
+If any of the state properties changed, the widget's view will automatically be updated.

+Important to know:
+While `setState()` is additive and will not remove properties that are in the old state but not in the new state, `replaceState()` will add the new state and remove the old state properties that are not found in the new state.
+State or template data values that are derived from state properties that are not part of the new state, are `undefined`.
+Thus, if `replaceState()` is used, one must consider possible side effects if the new state contains less or other properties than the replaced state.

 ### rerender(data, callback)